-Now, there are about 67 different Sunday School lessons and chats over lunch that we could pull out of this one story but I’m going to focus on the most basic and that’s this: stuff happens.
+Now, there are about 67 different Sunday School lessons we could pull out of this one story but I’m going to focus on the most basic and that’s this: stuff happens.
 Big stuff, life changing stuff, stuff we plan and stuff that just comes out of nowhere.
 There’s no way we can have emergency essentials lined up for every potential personal, familial, political, professional or natural disaster.
-Even the coolest prepper dude and the most conscientious mom is not going to be able to do everything.
+Even the coolest prepper-dude and the most conscientious mom is not going to be able to do everything.
 BUT, we can all do something to, as Matthew goes on to write, “watch therefore”.

 Many of us already know that developing a pattern of preparedness is vitally important and then there are those of us who just aren’t there yet.
 Either way, its hard to know where to start.
 Never fear!
 I know awesome bloggers and when I asked them to share with me their best preparedness posts, I had a huge list in a matter of minutes.
 Brace for impact.